 Sometimes, we need to believe in other people before they believe in themselves.

 That’s some powerful stuff.
-I am a blessed person and I look forward to doing my part to continue building a barn that includes many more people.
+I am a blessed person and I look forward to doing my part to continue building a movement that includes many more people.
+It would be great if you could join us.